Filmstrip of images

 • Yes!
 It may sound daunting, but even the simplest story idea shot with basic camerawork can be very powerful.
 Our inspiration for this event came from Michael Bridenstine, a middle school teacher in NYC.
 He founded and co-produces the P.S.
 187 Film Festival at his son’s school each year.
 Kids as young as 1st graders have submitted their films to the festival.
 They have screened over 350 films to date!
 Michael has some encouraging tips for students, families, and supporting teachers on how to make a great short film here: www.187ff.com/

-• The 2024 BCSD Student Film Festival will take place on Friday, May 10 (for elementary films) and Saturday, May 11 (for middle and high school student films) at Beacon High School’s Seeger Theater.
 All student filmmakers will receive a VIP pass good for both screenings!
 Exact screening times and the link to our ticketing website will be posted in April.
 We can’t wait to see you for another exciting red carpet event and celebration of student creativity!

 • We’d love to have you participate!
 If the Film Festival is something that would tie in well with your classes’ work and you would like to incorporate a film project (either individual or groups), let the Foundation know and we can provide additional resources to support you.
 Email is the best way to reach our team: filmfest@forbeaconschools.org